This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 int PyObject_DelItem(PyObject *o, PyObject *key);

-These functions generally have direct counterparts in Python, and their purposes are evident from their names.
+These functions generally have direct counterparts in Python, and their names indicate their purpose.

-Since pybind11 needs to support manipulating Python objects in C++, its primary task is to encapsulate these C-style APIs.
-This is specifically achieved by the handle
+Since pybind11 needs to support operating on Python objects in C++, the primary task is to encapsulate these C-style APIs.
+This is specifically done by the handle type. handle is a simple wrapper around PyObject* and encapsulates some member functions, for example:

 Roughly like this: